nimh-dsst/sharestats-leo-notfork/README.md

 ### Troubleshooting

-- If you encounter any issues, ensure that your database connection settings in `alembic.ini` are correct.
+- If you encounter any issues, ensure that your database connection settings in the `.env` file are correct.
 - Check the Alembic logs for any error messages that might indicate what went wrong.

 For more detailed information on using Alembic, refer to the [Alembic documentation](https://alembic.sqlalchemy.org/en/latest/).